gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 processor in a Turing machine, this is not a limitation as far as mathematicians care: any internal structure can just be expanded to a set of individual states by enumerating all of the possible values of all internal variables.
+For example, if you wanted your Turing machine state to be "any JSON value representable using 30kb", that would be OK: this is a well-defined, finite set of numbers[^json].
+You could even decide to set the name of each state to "the string representing that JSON value".
+This is not cheating.
+I swear.

+[^json]: Because JSON is defined as using UTF-8 encoding, any JSON representation maps directly to a well-defined, unique sequence of bytes, which can be seen as just one big number.
+I'm using "representation" here instead of "value" because there can be multiple representations for the same value, as JSON authorizes the use of non-significant whitespace.

-Additionally, while the formal definition only allows the head to move one cell at a time, it is trivial to implement larger moves by simply adding intermediate state that do nothing but rewrite what they just read and keep moving.
+Additionally, while the formal definition only allows the head to move one cell at a time, it is trivial to implement larger moves by simply adding intermediate states that do nothing but rewrite what they just read from it on the ribbon and keep moving, perhaps decrementing a counter in their non-existent-but-still-useable internal state representation.

 As a concrete example, a Turing machine that does 2-bit addition could be defined by: